Ortho-k and Corneal Refractive

 The eye doctor will begin by measuring the curvatures of your corneas using an instrument called a corneal topographer a painless procedure that takes about a minute and produces a topographical map of your eye's surface.

 Your doctor might use an in-office inventory of lenses for fitting your eyes with ortho-k lenses the same day corneal topography measurements are taken, or he or she may order custom ortho-k lenses for fitting at a later date.

-Fitting ortho-k lenses takes more of a doctor's time than fitting regular contact lenses.
+Fitting ortho-k lenses is a more time-consuming process and requires more expertise than fitting regular contact lenses.
 It requires a series of office visits and potentially multiple sets of lenses.

 Each eye care practitioner determines his or her own fees for orthokeratology, based in part on the doctor's level of expertise, time required and lens costs.

 The cost of ortho-k, including follow-up care associated with fitting the lenses, can vary significantly depending on the type and degree of your refractive error and whether you are choosing ortho-k lenses for long-term myopia control in addition to the temporary correction of existing myopia.